 Florida law requires that all drivers purchase car insurance before heading out on public roads.
 However, an estimated 12% of all drivers in the country are driving uninsured and illegally.
 If you get struck by one, or if you already have been hurt by an uninsured motorist, do you know what to do?

-For any car accident case that requires a legal professional’s attention, you can rely on The Kuhl Law Firm, P.A. in Naples and Fort Myers, Florida.
-Personal injury attorney Ryan Kuhl has handled hundreds of cases and has earned Board Certification in Civil Trial law by the Florida Bar, a distinction held by just 1% of all attorneys in the state.
+For any car accident case that requires a legal professional’s attention, you can rely on Naples personal injury lawyer, Ryan Kuhl.
+He has handled hundreds of cases and has earned Board Certification in Civil Trial law by the Florida Bar, a distinction held by just 1% of all attorneys in the state.
 Contact our office to learn how he can help you with your uninsured motorist claim.

 Florida is one of a few states in the country that has “no-fault” car insurance rules.
 After almost any sort of car accident, the damages suffered by each driver are covered by his or her own insurance provider; this system is contrary to a liability-based insurance law system that requires drivers or their insurers to pay for portions of damages based on an equivalent percentage of established liability.
 The no-fault insurance rules of Florida are meant, in part, to keep lawsuits for minor injury claims out of the court system.